iter8-tools/iter8/mkdocs/docs/contributing.md

 Read [GitHub's documentation on signing your commits](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/signing-commits).

 You sign-off by adding the following to your commit messages.
-Your sign-off must match the git user and email associated with the commit.
+Your sign-off must match the Git user and email associated with the commit.

     This is my commit message